TalaoDAO/marketplace/www/sites/all/modules/contrib/auditfiles/README.txt

 or they may be the result of uploading files outside of Drupal (e.g., via FTP).

 From this report you can mark files for deletion.
-Be careful with the delete feature - the deletion is permanent - be sure the file is no longer needed before erasing it!
+Be careful with the delete feature on any report - the deletion is permanent - be sure the file is no longer needed before erasing it!

 You can also add one or more files to the file_managed table from this report.